tomassatura/PhD_application/README.md

 # Contents and commentary
-The repository contains requested support documentation for my PhD application.
+The repository contains requested supporting documentation for my PhD application.
 These are:

 ## 1. Thesis
 As part of our course, there was no Master thesis.
 Instead, we completed a Final Year Design project,